 Life in general in Yemen is tremendously difficult in an ongoing war with no religious freedom.
 Christian men and boys can be forced to join militias.
-When boys are dragged into war, it affects their education and future, not just because of the amount of time it takes from their lives, but also because of the highly-controlled Islamic environment in which training takes place.
-Male converts to Christianity primarily face pressures in the public sphere; they risk losing their job, being beaten and being imprisoned.
+When dragged into war, it affects their education and future, not just because of the amount of time it takes from their lives, but also because of the highly-controlled Islamic environment in which training takes place.
+Male converts to Christianity primarily face pressure in the public sphere; they risk losing their job, being beaten and being imprisoned.
+Consequently, many Christian men flee the country.